cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

     video_id: Uoly7KSyT7k
 images: []
 ---
-SpaceX is targeting May 13, 2025 at 03:36 UTC for the launch of 28 Starlink v2 Mini satellites aboard a Falcon 9 rocket (Starlink 6-83) from LC-39A at Kennedy Space Center.
-The Falcon 9 booster, B1067, will be making its record-breaking 28th flight, marking the 100th launch of a single-stick Falcon 9 from pad 39A.
-The launch was postponed from the previous night due to weather concerns, but improved conditions are expected.
-If successful, the booster will land on the drone ship 'Just Read the Instructions.'
-The mission will further expand SpaceX’s Starlink broadband constellation and underscores new milestones in orbital reusability.
-This is the 99th orbital launch worldwide in 2025.
+After a weather delay, the Falcon 9 carrying Starlink Group 6-83 was rescheduled to launch from Kennedy's LC-39A on May 13, 2025 at 03:36 UTC.
+Booster B1067, marking its record 28th flight, will deliver 28 Starlink v2 Mini satellites to orbit and attempt recovery on the droneship 'Just Read The Instructions.'
+This is the 80th Group 6 mission, the 100th launch of a single-stick Falcon 9 from pad 39A, and SpaceX's 120th consecutive successful Falcon 9 mission since the last failure.
+The launch was originally postponed due to weather concerns, but improved conditions are expected.
+The mission underscores milestones in reusability and further expands SpaceX’s Starlink broadband constellation.